GU4243-ADS/project-3-algorithms-project3_group1/README.md

 + Mingkai Deng

-	+ Evaluation algorithm for memory-based model
+	+ Researched and implemented evaluation metrics for memory-based model
+	+ Researched method to calculate similarity measures based on Entropy and Mean-Square-Difference
+	+ Developed R scripts to streamline workflow
+	+ Presentation

 + Mao Guan

 	+ Algorithm for model-based model